Oddworld: Abe's Oddysee: Release

 On the left is the original "Mudokon Pops!" packaging in the U.S. and EU versions, with the altered version to the right (as seen in Abe's Exoddus) that was seen in the Japanese version.

 The game saw its first release on the PlayStation, MS-DOS, and Windows first appearing on store shelves on September 18, 1997, before fully releasing the next day (September 19) on a day dubbed as "Odd Friday" by the developer and publisher; over 500,000 units were originally released worldwide.
 The Japanese version followed in October.

 For the release in Japan, the title of Abe's Oddysee was changed to Abe a GoGo by the publisher SoftBank.
 Other changes included the art for the "Mudokon Pops!" packaging, which originally consisted of a severed Mudokon head speared on a stick.
-Due to the Kobe child murders in Japan, the design was changed to a more ambiguous, "happier" image of a Mudokon popsicle.
+Due to the Kobe child murders in Japan, the design was changed to a more ambiguous, "happier" image of a popsicle with stylized Mudokon eyes and two crosses similar in appearance to Abe's lip-stitches.
 The design for the protagonist Abe and other Mudokons was significantly altered.
 A Japanese pressure group called the Buraku Liberation League was offended by the Mudokons having four fingers and most of them working in a meat-packing factory, due to the burakumin, a historic Japanese subclass of meat packers, who were looked down upon in society.
 Four fingers, or showing four fingers to another person, came to insinuate the other was a member of the subclass, because it suggested the meat packers who lost fingers at work.
 Oddworld Inhabitants had to alter the design of Mudokons to three fingers, or else face legal battles and large fines.
 Also in the Japanese version, the game does not let the player choose to play Scrabania or Paramonia.
 Instead, the player is forced to play through Paramonia first.